zhirendashu/Grok-Grok-Prompt-Manager/README.md

   - **Replace Mode**: Replaces the entire input field.
 - **Manage Categories**: Use the tag system to categorize your prompts for easy access.
 - **Draft & History**: Open the bottom panel to view your usage history or construct complex prompts in the scratchpad.

+## 📦 Import Demo Prompt Library

+The project includes demo prompt library files to help you get started quickly:

+1. In the left or right panel, click the **入** (Import) button
+2. Select `examples/demo_text_to_image.json` (Text-to-Image examples) or `examples/demo_image_to_video.json` (Image-to-Video examples)
+3. After importing, you'll see the example prompts in the list - click to use them

+You can also refer to these example files to create your own custom prompt libraries.

 ## ⚖️ License